Greece tightens COVID-19 lockdown, shuts primary schools

 Our website use cookies to improve and personalize your experience and to display advertisements(if any).
 Our website may also include cookies from third parties like Google Adsense, Google Analytics, Youtube.
 By using the website, you consent to the use of cookies.
 We have updated our Privacy Policy.
 Please click on the button to check our Privacy Policy.

-Greek authorities announced on Saturday the closure of nurseries and primary schools until the end of November, tightening a nationwide lockdown after a spike in COVID-19 cases.
+Greek authorities announced the closure of nurseries and primary schools until the end of November, tightening a nationwide lockdown after a spike in COVID-19 cases.

 Greece has fared better than many other European countries in tackling the coronavirus, mainly due to an early nationwide lockdown imposed weeks after the pandemic broke out in February.